MarianBusila/AZ203/PaaS/PaaS.md

             - turning on **Authentication/Authorization** for the function and select a provider like AAD, Facebook, etc.
             - use Azure API Management (APIM).
 The function can be configured to receive requests only from the IP address of the APIM instance.

-* implement Azure Durable Functions
+* implement Azure Durable Functions [Durable Functions types and features (Azure Functions)](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-types-features-overview)
-    - an *orchestration* function calls multiple *activity* functions
+    - a *client* starts an *orchestration* function calls multiple *activity* functions
     ```cs
     [FunctionName("HelloWorld")]
     public static async Task<List<string>> RunOrchestrator(